Azure/azure-kusto-graph-samples/resource graph/README.md

 }
 ```

+The *nodeEventsSilver* table has all columns of the *nodeEvents* table and an additional *FQDN* column which is populated by the *Update_NodeEvents* function.

 ```kusto
 .create-merge table nodeEventsSilver (Action:string, TimeStamp:datetime, TenantId:string, NodeType:string, NodeId:string, Labels:dynamic, FQDN:string) with (folder = "Silver", docstring = "Enriched data of nodes")
 ```

+This statement updates the update policy for the *nodeEventsSilver* table.

 ````kusto
 .alter table nodeEventsSilver policy update